 You must take the original entry qualification documents along with you when you finally go to the university.

-Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Azerbaijan, Cape Verde, Colombia, Cuba, Ecuador, Ethiopia, Georgia, India, Indonesia, Iran, Iraq, Jordan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Mexico, Moldova, Montenegro, Morocco, Myanmar (Burma), Pakistan, Paraguay, Singapore, South Korea, State of Palestine, Sudan, Syria, Tunisia, Turkmenistan, Ukraine, Yemen.
+Applications are accepted from the following territories (based on citizenship): Albania, Algeria, Argentina, Azerbaijan, Cape Verde, Georgia, India, Indonesia, Iran, Iraq, Jordan, Kosovo, Kyrgyzstan, Lebanon, Macedonia, Moldova, Montenegro, Morocco, Myanmar (Burma), Namibia, Pakistan, Singapore, South Korea, State of Palestine, Sudan, Syria, Tunisia, Turkmenistan, Ukraine, Uzbekistan, Yemen.

 Multi/intercultural issues have become increasingly significant in political, social, cultural and everyday life.
 This is due to processes related to globalization, to continuous social changes and to the changing cultural and educational scene.
 Cultural awareness has thus become an essential part of being a professional in most fields but it is truly indispensable in community work and education.
 To meet the need for experts in these fields, the Institute of Intercultural Psychology and Education (IIPE) of the Eötvös Loránd University, Budapest launched its first MA Program of Intercultural Psychology and Education in 2009.
 This is a 4-semester program with 120 credits.
 From September, 2013, the Program has been offered in English as well for students from various regions of the world.
 From September 2017, the program has been renamed to MA program in Social Integration.